Charles Arthur Mander: Public life

 He was one of the best known public men of his generation in the Midlands.
-After the war, he entered local government, standing as a Conservative member of Wolverhampton Council for 25 years, serving twice as Mayor of Wolverhampton in 1932-1933 and again in the Coronation year, 1936-1937.
+After the war, he entered local government, standing as a Conservative member of Wolverhampton Council for 25 years, serving twice as Mayor of Wolverhampton in 1932-1933 and again in the Coronation year, 1936–1937.
 He promoted many social service, educational and welfare organisations, founding the Good Companions youth club at Horseley Fields.
 He was chairman of the Borough finance committee for a generation, an alderman, and was awarded the honorary freedom of the borough.
 A keen sportsman, he became President of Wolverhampton Wanderers Football Club and was also a governor and trustee of The Royal School, Wolverhampton.

 He served on over 65 committees and organisations at one time, was in demand as a public speaker on both sides of the Atlantic, chairing some of the first radio discussion programmes, notably 'Midland Parliament'.
-Among many positions, he was Chairman of the Industrial Advisory Council, Vice-Chairman of the National Savings Committee, President of Rotary International for Britain and Ireland and President of the National Federation of Associated Paint, Colour and Varnish Manufacturers of the United Kingdom (1930-1).
-In the USA, he was adopted as Chief Red Crow, an honorary title of the Blackfoot nation in Montana, where he was to give the dedication address of the Waterton-Glacier International Peace Park, the first national park to be dedicated to world peace, on 18 June 1932.
+Among many positions, he was Chairman of the Industrial Advisory Council, Vice-chairman of the National Savings Committee, President of Rotary International for Britain and Ireland and President of the National Federation of Associated Paint, Colour and Varnish Manufacturers of the United Kingdom (1930-1).
+In the US, he was adopted as Chief Red Crow, an honorary title of the Blackfoot nation in Montana, where he was to give the dedication address of the Waterton-Glacier International Peace Park, the first national park to be dedicated to world peace, on 18 June 1932.
 In 1949 he caused a furore when he resigned from the presidency of the local Conservative party because he disagreed with post-war housing policy, in particular the town council's direct labour scheme for council housing.